-In January 2006, the Texas Utility Commission staff (Staff) proposed that the Texas Utility Commission adopt new rules governing the carrying charges on unrecovered true-up balances.
-In June 2006, the Texas Utility Commission adopted the revised rule as recommended by the Staff.
+In June 2006, the Texas Utility Commission adopted the revised rule governing the carrying charges on unrecovered true-up balances as recommended by its staff (Staff).
 The rule, which applies to the Company, reduces carrying costs on the unrecovered CTC balance prospectively from 11.075 percent to a weighted average cost of capital of 8.06 percent.
-The annualized impact on operating income is expected to be approximately \$18 million per year for the first year with lesser impacts in subsequent years.
+The annualized impact on operating income is approximately \$18 million per year for the first year with lesser impacts in subsequent years.
 On July 17, 2006, the Company made a compliance filing necessary to implement the rule changes effective August 1, 2006 per the settlement agreement discussed in Note 3(d) below.